 Ashadha Purnima is called Guru Purnima because it is traditionally held to be the day on which the sage Vyasa was born.
 Vyasa is the compiler of the Mahabharata, the arranger of the Vedas, and the author of the Brahma Sutras and many of the Puranas.
 He is considered the Adi Guru - the first teacher - of the entire Vedic tradition.
 This is also why Guru Purnima is called Vyasa Purnima in many classical sources.
 The day venerates not just one's personal teacher but the entire unbroken lineage of which that teacher is a link.

 The Jupiter connection runs deeper still.
 Jupiter is the natural significator of guru, teaching, dharma, and higher wisdom in the Jyotish system.
-A full moon that falls in Jupiter's own sign, in a month whose presiding deity is associated with the guru principle, is one of the strongest annual windows for guru-related practices.
+Ashadha Purnima belongs to the guru principle through its Vyasa tradition, its Ashadha nakshatra field, and, in many years, the Moon's contact with Jupiter's Sagittarius domain.
 Students traditionally visit their teachers on this day, offer flowers or fruit, and renew their commitment to study.
 Teachers reflect on their own gurus and on the chain of knowledge they have been handed.
 The practice of पाद पूजा (pada puja), offering worship to the guru's feet, is observed across Hindu, Buddhist, and Jain traditions on this day.

 See also our dedicated article on Guru Purnima: Jupiter, Ashadha, and the Guru-Disciple Tradition in Jyotish for the full treatment of this Purnima.